 Do yourself and your brain a favor – get your hearing tested at the Hearing Group because untreated hearing loss can lead to the onset of dementia, the most common form of Alzheimer’s.
-Hearing tests are painless and putting them off, which seems to be an American trait, is a bad idea.
+A hearing test is painless and putting it off, which seems to be an American trait, is a bad idea.

 We bring this up now because September is World Alzheimer’s Month and more and more studies both here and in Europe, are finding a link between untreated hearing loss and dementia.

 Hearing loss and dementia cross all ethnic boundaries.

 Throughout the world, the ravages of Alzheimer’s rack up a more than $818 billion price tag.
 It encases individuals in a virtual plastic bubble and removes the ability to relate to time, place, individuals and the environment.
 It is a brain condition and studies have found not using parts of your brain associated with sound processing can lead to deterioration that hastens dementia.

 There are 46 million people across the world dealing with dementia, the most common form of Alzheimer’s.
 There are several physical forms, but dementia which affects cognitive abilities is the most widespread.
 Studies in the United States as well as Europe and Asia have discovered a link between cognitive loss and untreated hearing loss.
 Delaying a hearing test does put you at risk for dementia.

 Dementia due to Alzheimer’s is a brain condition that affects the parts of the brain that controlling thought processing, memory and language.
 It’s like the brain connections start firing just a little off and then get more and more off track.
 It is not a normal part of aging like hearing loss.
 Nearly 2/3 of seniors over the age of 70 experience some sort of normal, treatable hearing loss.